 Achieving that goal requires talented professionals who can excel in their roles, enjoy their work, and build successful careers.
 At River Bend Foodbank, we believe having the right team, in the right position, improves the work environment.

 Our employees are dynamic and highly motivated, and take an innovative approach to both opportunities and challenges.
 They are skilled in their fields, passionate about their work, and strive to exceed expectations.

 Will you join us to end hunger in our community?

 As a Vehicle Driver, the chosen candidate will work in a team setting to achieve warehouse and overall Foodbank operational goals.
-They will safely operate an RBFB vehicle to accurately and efficiently transport fresh, frozen and/or processing product to multiple agencies within our service area.
-They will become part of an experienced team doing its part to help end hunger within the RBFB service area.
+He will safely operate an RBFB vehicle to accurately and efficiently transport fresh, frozen and/or processing product to multiple agencies within our service area.
+He will become part of an experienced team doing its part to help end hunger within the RBFB service area.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA; its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.